binary-manu/arch-ansible/README.md

 ## Bare metal installation

-_NOTE: unless noted, all commands are intented to be run on the target machine._
+_NOTE: unless noted, all commands are intended to be run on the target machine._

 arch-ansible can provision physical machines, not just VM's.
 But some